 We are looking for students who care about their community and show it through positive actions such as: environmental work, peer mentoring, serving on committees, bully prevention, writing or visiting the incarcerated, teaching younger students, caring for an elderly, ill, or injured neighbor, etc. We want to see; leadership, follow-through, initiative, compassion, tolerance.
 If you believe that these are qualities which describe you, or to which you aspire, please consider applying.

 We require 3 letters of recommendation.
 At least one should be academic and at least one should be community.
-Please submit email addresses and relationship of each of your references and we will contact them directly.
-Be sure to verify that the persons you choose are willing and able to provide a reference for you.
+Please ask your references to email their recommendation to: firstname.lastname@example.org Be sure to verify that the persons you choose are willing and able to provide a reference for you.
 Your application packet cannot be forwarded to the scholarship committee until we have all three of your references.

 We know that the word "essay" can drive fear into the heart of any student.
 We considered carefully the question of asking for essays because we know that not every otherwise excellent student is adept at writing.
 We all have different skill sets, fortunately, because it adds up to the diversification communities need to thrive.
 Still, your GPA, class rank, and test scores don't tell the whole story, do they?
 We want to know how you think and how you might use your skills to create a better world.
 If you are pursuing math or sciences, for example, we'd like to know how those interests fit into your broader social ethic.
 That can only be explored in an essay.
 There are no right or wrong answers to these questions, so please don't panic. if you have a compelling reason why a written essay is not a good option for you please contact us directly, or through your adviser, and we will do our best to accommodate you.